andifalk/microservices-auth-authz-spring-security/lab2/README.md

 ## Integration Test

-Open the existing class _ToDoRestControllerIntegrationTest_ and add the missing parts.
+Open the existing class _com.example.todo.api.ToDoRestControllerIntegrationTest,_ and we will add/change the missing parts.

 ```java
 package com.example.todo.api;